What Comes After HBM For Chiplets

 popularity

 Experts At The Table: Semiconductor Engineering sat down to discuss what will trigger the creation of a commercial chiplet marketplace, and what those chiplet-based designs will look like, with Elad Alon, CEO of Blue Cheetah; Mark Kuemerle, vice president of technology at Marvell; Kevin Yee, senior director of IP and ecosystem marketing at Samsung; Sailesh Kumar, CEO of Baya Systems; and Tanuja Rao, executive director, business development at Synopsys.
 What follows are excerpts of that discussion, which was held at the Design Automation Conference.
-To view part one of this discussion, click here.
+To view part one of this discussion, click here and part three here.

 SE: HBM is the posterchild that shows it is possible to define chiplet sockets.
 How can we leverage what we have learned for defining other sockets?